 What does Jennifer's Dogs do differently than others in your field?

-We come from a background of working with dogs with reactivity or fear/anxiety issues.
-This means that your dog being comfortable and stress free is our number one priority.
-We focus on having a calm environment for your pet to succeed in.
+I come from a background of working with dogs with reactivity or fear/anxiety issues.
+This means that your dog being comfortable and stress-free is my number one priority.
+I focus on having a calm environment for your pet to succeed in.

 What is your training methodology?

-We use Positive Reinforcement as well as Behavior Adjustment Training (BAT).
-We also follow LIMA (Least Intrusive, Minimally Aversive).
+I use Positive Reinforcement as well as Behavior Adjustment Training (BAT).
+I also follow LIMA (Least Intrusive, Minimally Aversive).

 What is dog reactivity?